 – Alte Nikolai Church, Gothic church built in 1290

-– House Wertheim, the inner city’s only original half-timbered house left at the end of WWII, we tell you how it was saved and why
+– House Wertheim, the inner city’s only original half-timbered house left at the end of WWII

 – St Bartholomew, better known as the Kaiserdom.
-An Imperial Church and site for the elections and coronations of the Holy Roman Emperor for centuries
+An Imperial Church and for centuries, the chosen site for the elections and coronations of the Holy Roman Emperors

 – Stumble Stones (Stolper Steine), a sobering way to commemorate the many victims who lost their lives under the Nazi regime